 A financial liability is initially measured at fair value.
-In the case of financial liabilities which are recognised at fair value through profit and loss (FVTPL), the transaction costs are recognised in the statement of profit and loss.
+In the case of financial liabilities which are (Currency: Indian Rupees in million)

+recognised at fair value through profit and loss (FVTPL), the transaction costs are recognised in the statement of profit and loss.
 In other cases, the transaction costs are attributed to the acquisition or issue of financial liability.

-ii.
 Classification, subsequent measurement and gains and losses